2020 Azorean regional election

-On November 2, PSD, CDS–PP and PPM announced they had reached an agreement to form a government.
-Shortly afterwards, Carlos Furtardo, the leader of CHEGA also announced the party would support a PSD/CDS–PP/PPM government in the regional Parliament.
+On 2 November, PSD, CDS–PP and PPM announced they had reached an agreement to form a government.
+Shortly afterwards, Carlos Furtardo, the leader of CHEGA also announced the party would support a PSD/CDS–PP/PPM government in the regional parliament.
 Despite this announcement, there were divisions in CHEGA as the party's national leader, André Ventura, said no deal had been made with the Social Democrats and that the order was to not support the PSD led coalition.
+However, a few days later, on 6 November, CHEGA and PSD reached an agreement after CHEGA dropped several of their demands.

+On the following day, 7 November, IL announced it had also reached an agreement with PSD for parliamentary support.
+Thus the government would be formed by a coalition of PSD, CDS-PP and PPM (26 MPs) with parliamentary support of CHEGA (2) and IL (1), totalizing a majority of 29 out of 57 seats in the parliament.

-However, a few days later, on November 6, CHEGA and PSD reached an agreement after CHEGA dropped several of their demands.
-On the next day, November 7, the Representative of the Republic in the Azores, Pedro Catarino, after hearing all parties represented in the regional parliament, appointed José Manuel Bolieiro as President and asked him to form a government.
+On that same day, the Representative of the Republic in the Azores, Pedro Catarino, after hearing all parties represented in the regional parliament, appointed José Manuel Bolieiro as President of the Regional Government and asked him to form a government.
 On 24 November, José Manuel Bolieiro and his cabinet were sworn in to office.

-The turnout in these elections increased compared to the previous one, with 45.4% of voters casting a ballot, compared with the record-low 40.9% in the 2016 elections.
+The turnout in these elections increased compared to the previous one, with 45.4 percent of voters casting a ballot, compared with the record-low 40.9 percent in the 2016 elections.